micmejia/bible-dump/NKJV/Numbers/Num 15.md

 All who are native-born shall do these things in this manner, in presenting an offering made by fire, a sweet aroma to the Lord.

 ###### 14
-And if a stranger [^b]dwells with you, or whoever _is_ among you throughout your generations, and would present an offering made by fire, a sweet aroma to the Lord, just as you do, so shall he do.
+And if a stranger dwells with you, or whoever _is_ among you throughout your generations, and would present an offering made by fire, a sweet aroma to the Lord, just as you do, so shall he do.

 ###### 15
-One [^c]ordinance _shall be_ for you of the assembly and for the stranger who dwells _with you,_ an ordinance forever throughout your generations; as you are, so shall the stranger be before the Lord.
+One ordinance _shall be_ for you of the assembly and for the stranger who dwells _with you,_ an ordinance forever throughout your generations; as you are, so shall the stranger be before the Lord.

 ###### 16
 One law and one custom shall be for you and for the stranger who dwells with you.' "